coop-git/recycleappbelgium/README.md

 # RecycleappBelgium Binding

-Waste collections in Belgium are shown in an app but also on a website: https://www.recycleapp.be/home This binding gets the next waste collections for your address.
+Waste collections in Belgium are shown in an app but also on a website: https://www.recycleapp.be/home This binding gets the next waste collections for your address in the next 6 days (as from tomorrow).
+If nothing is to be collected, the channel will not be updated.

 ## Thing Configuration